mochathehuman/uaml/docs/admin.md

 - Issuing punitive commands (e.g., **:jail**, **:blind**) as a joke or without authority
 - Modifying your own rank, admin level, or immunity
 - Also, **NEVER** use **:m**, there is essentially no use for it.
 Use **:h** for minor messages and **:n** for server-wide announcements. **:m** is HiCOM+.
+- Usage of **:tempmod** or other commands by anyone other than HQ is __strictly__ prohibited.
+Permissions are set by HQ and bypassing these permissions is absolutely not allowed for any reason, especially during official events.

 ## 10.4 Event-Specific Permissions
 During official events, trainers or event hosts may use limited commands to assist operation.
 Namely: